-The manufacturer shall not be held liable, by agreement or otherwise, for damages resulting from improper installation, use and failure to comply with the instructions supplied by the manufacturer.
+The damages resulting from improper installation, use and failure to comply with the instructions supplied by the manufacturer.
 The occurrence of any of the following circustances may cause explosions, polluting unburnt gases (example: carbon monoxide CO), burns, serious harm to people, animals and things:

-- Failure to comply with one of the WARNINGS in this chapter

-- Incorrect handling, installation, adjustment or maintenance of the burner - Incorrect use of the burner or incorrect use of its parts or optional supply
+- Failure to comply with one of the WARNINGS in this chapter - Incorrect handling, installation, adjustment or maintenance of the burner - Incorrect use of the burner or incorrect use of its parts or optional supply

-2) SPECIAL INSTRUCTIONS FOR BURNERS
+SPECIAL INSTRUCTIONS FOR BURNERS

-- The burner should be installed in a suitable room, with ventilation openings complying with the requirements of the regulations in force, and sufficient for good combustion. - Only burners designed according to the regulations in force should be used. - This burner should be employed exclusively for the use for which it was designed. - Before connecting the burner, make sure that the unit rating is the same as delivery mains (electricity, gas oil, or other fuel). - Observe caution with hot burner components.
+- a Make the following checks: - the burner should be installed in a suitable room, with ventilation openings complying with the requirements of the regulations in force, and sufficient for good combustion; - only burners designed according to the regulations in force should be used; - this burner should be employed exclusively for the use for which it was designed; - before connecting the burner, make sure that the unit rating is the same as delivery mains (electricity, gas oil, or other fuel); - observe caution with hot burner components.
 These are, usually, near to the flame and the fuel pre-heating system, they become hot during the unit operation and will remain hot for some time after the burner has stopped.